-- A student on probation (and dependent student's parents, where applicable) is notified in writing of the improvements necessary. - Undergraduate residential students and PBTL students on academic probation may take no more than 13 semester hours of credit in a semester, excluding May Term.
-Physical education is excluded from these limits. - MBU Online students on academic probation may take no more than seven semester hours of credit in a semester, excluding physical education courses. - Undergraduate residential students on probation are required to meet with the associate provost for academic affairs and student success (or designee) periodically to review progress and may be required to meet other special provisions. - MBU Online students on probation may be required to consult with their advisor or meet other special provisions.
+- A student on probation (and dependent student's parents, where applicable) is notified in writing of the improvements necessary. - Undergraduate students and PBTL students on academic probation may take no more than 13 semester hours of credit in a semester, excluding May Term.
+Physical education is excluded from these limits. - Undergraduate students on probation are required to meet with their advisor and the Associate Provost for Academic Affairs and

+Student Success (or designee) periodically to review progress and may be required to meet other special provisions.